Ear infectionsOtitis media

 - Children younger than 6 months of age should receive immediate antibiotic treatment.

-- For children aged 6 months - 2 years, antibiotic treatment is recommended for either severe symptoms or for non-severe symptoms that have not improved within 48 – 72 hours.
-Severe AOM symptoms include moderate to severe pain and a fever of at least 102.2 °F (39 °C).
+- For children, aged 6 months to 2 years old, antibiotic treatment is recommended for either severe symptoms or for non-severe symptoms that have not improved within 48 to 72 hours.
+Severe AOM symptoms include moderate to severe pain and a fever of at least 102.2°F (39°C).

 Parents can help reduce risks for ear infections by breastfeeding for the baby's first 6 months, avoiding bottle propping, avoiding exposure to second-hand tobacco smoke, and making sure their children receive vaccinations for pneumococcal disease and influenza.

-Otitis media with effusion (OME) usually resolves on its own without treatment, especially when it follows an acute ear infection.
+Otitis media with effusion (OME) is fluid behind the middle ear (eardrum).
+It usually resolves on its own without treatment, especially when it follows an acute ear infection.
 Antibiotics are not helpful for most cases of OME.

-Children with OME lasting longer than 4 months may be candidates for surgery if they have:
+Children with persistent OME lasting longer than 3 months should get a hearing test.
+Children may be candidates for ear tube (tympanostomy) insertion surgery if they have:

-Tympanostomy (the insertion of tubes into the eardrum) is the first choice for surgical intervention.
+Insertion of tympanostomy tubes into the eardrum is the first choice for surgical intervention.
 Adenoidectomy (removal of adenoids) plus myringotomy (removal of fluid), with or without tube insertion, is sometimes recommended as a repeat surgical procedure.
 (Myringotomy alone is not recommended for OME treatment.
 Adenoidectomy is not recommended as an initial procedure unless some other condition (chronic sinusitis, nasal obstruction, adenoiditis) is present.

 Tonsillectomy (removal of tonsils) is not recommended for OME treatment.